michaelloudermilk/ml/Device-log-Troubleshooting.md

 This log line means that UNMS can't connect this device.
 It could mean that its model or FW is not supported or there is a problem with parsing device info.
 If it happens, please contact us via [UNMS community](https://community.ubnt.com/t5/UNMS-Ubiquiti-Network-Management/bd-p/UNMSBeta).
 We would like to know your device model, FW version and [UNMS logs](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#where-to-find-unms-logs) and output of this command:

      ls /sys/class/net

-# Problem with a custom reverse proxy

-Typical example:

-     Jul 29 11:24:11 udapi-bridge[790]: connection error (localhost:443): HS: ACCEPT missing

-Devices use [WebSocket Secure connection](https://en.wikipedia.org/wiki/WebSocket) aka WSS for communication with UNMS.
-Therefore you have to configure your proxy to handle websocket communication with TLS properly on its public-https-port.
-See our [example configurations](https://github.com/Ubiquiti-App/UNMS/wiki/Reverse-proxy-examples) for Nginx and Apache.

 # UNMS connector can't access local device data